 - The company operating the hotel should have expected that 1) any injured guests would seek medical treatment in their own country; and 2) that any injured guests would also pursue legal action in their own country.

 If you were injured overseas and you are considering a negligence claim against the responsible party, BPC Lawyers can help.
-Contact us to learn more today on 02 8280 6900 or by email at firstname.lastname@example.org
+Contact our Sydney personal injury lawyers today on 02 8280 6900 or by email at firstname.lastname@example.org